professor91/ProjectSyllabusDB/README.md

 I am gonna need couple of hands because this one's a big task, anyone who want to be a part of this project and contribute to it just hit me up on my mail @ keshavandteam@gmail.com and let me know which task you are taking up.
 You can also message me on discord (Id:- Professor#0785)

 Following are the tasks that we need to do:

-<h3> Collect data about the courses: </h3>
+<h3> Collect data & Prepare main Webpage for a course: </h3>

-  Get the latest pdf of the syllabus of a programme and fill in the required data in the google sheet.
-To get access to the sheet mail me your email id @ keshavandteam@gmail.com
+  Get the latest pdf of the syllabus of a programme and code main webpage for the courses.
+You need to know HTML & CSS at the least if you wanna do this one.

   Here I have listed all the UG programmes offered by DU and their status.
 Please go through to get a picture of the progress of the project.
   Link:- <a href="https://docs.google.com/spreadsheets/d/1h1mBcga53Sn_jPlCxbWoGJKs6_WcMs9EWP6vqZx-hCg/edit?usp=sharing">List of Courses</a>

-<h3> Prepare Webpage for a course: </h3>
-  Code webpage for the courses whose data is available in the sheet.
-To get acess to that sheet mail me at above mentioned mail.
-Well you need to know HTML & CSS at the least if you wanna do this one.

 <h3> Help in designing the webpage: </h3>
   I am good with coding but trust me I can be horrible when it comes to designing things so I am gonna need a hand in that.
 You need work on improvising the design of the webpage.

+<h3> Validate the Content of the Webpage </h3>
+  The person who is enrolled knows better than anyone the syllabus of the course, so if you are enrolled in a course you would want to validate if the information that we have added in the webpage is correct and up to date or not.

 # Sample Website
 To get a glimpse of what the website would look like go to this link:- <a href="https://sainikeshav.github.io/SyllabusWebPreview/">Page Preview</a>